 Criteria Indicators Data Elements Data Sources & Methods Local ADAP enrollment site representatives will submit correctly completed ADAP applications to the state ADAP.
 Percent of correctly completed ADAP applications submitted to the state ADAP during the reporting period.
 N: Number of correctly completed ADAP applications submitted to ADAP during the reporting period.
 D: Number of ADAP applications submitted to ADAP during the reporting period.
 Custom reports from CAREWare.
 Initial ADAP applications should be correctly and completely submitted.
 Percent of ADAP applications sent back for specified deficiencies.
 N: Number of ADAP applications sent back to ADAP enrollment sites for a specified deficiency.
 D: Number of ADAP applications submitted to state ADAP during the reporting period.
 Custom reports from CAREWare.
-State ADAP will approve or deny PWHIV for ADAP services within two weeks of receiving a complete ADAP application.
+State ADAP will approve or deny people with HIV for ADAP services within two weeks of receiving a complete ADAP application.
 Percent of new ADAP applications approved or denied for ADAP enrollment within two weeks of ADAP receiving a complete application during the reporting period.
 N: Number of applications that were approved or denied within two weeks of ADAP receiving a complete application during the reporting period.
 D: Number of complete applications received during the reporting period.
 Custom reports from CAREWare.

-Criteria Indicators Data Elements Data Sources & Methods Local ADAP enrollment site representatives must inform the state ADAP when a PWHIV discontinues or terminates ADAP services.
-PWHIV are discontinued from ADAP services if the PWHIV has not picked-up medications for 60 or more consecutive days and/or if the PWHIV has not recertified within the last 6 months.
+Criteria Indicators Data Elements Data Sources & Methods Local ADAP enrollment site representatives must inform the state ADAP when a person with HIV discontinues or terminates ADAP services.
+People with HIV are discontinued from ADAP services if the person with HIV has not picked-up medications for 60 or more consecutive days and/or if the person with HIV has not recertified.
 Local ADAP enrollment sites follow the ADAP "Procedures for Discontinuation."
 ADAP Discontinuation Forms are completed and sent to ADAP.
 Procedures for discontinuation.
 Discontinuation Forms Review of procedures during site visits.
-Chart review ADAP PWHIV will receive appropriate antiretroviral (ARV) regimens.
-Percent of identified inappropriate ARV regimen or component prescriptions that are reviewed and resolved by ADAP during the measurement year.
-N: Number of ARV regimens or component prescriptions listed in the Table, "Antiretroviral Regimens or Components that Should Not Be Offered At Any Time," of the DHHS ART guidelines that are reviewed and resolved by ADAP during the measurement year.
-D: Number of inappropriate ARV regimen or components that are prescribed and funded by ADAP.
+Chart review ADAP people with HIV will receive DHHS recommended antiretroviral (ARV) regimens.
+Percent of identified ARV regimens or component prescriptions identified as DHHS 'not recommended' and resolved by ADAP during the measurement year.
+N: Number of ARV regimens or component prescriptions in the denominator reviewed by ADAP and identified as DHHS 'not recommended'.
+D: Number of ARV regimens or component prescriptions funded and reviewed by ADAP during the measurement year.
 PBM reports - in process.
 ACP Network On-Site Audits.
-ADAP will conduct an internal audit of new PWHIV applications quarterly to determine if the applications and recertifications are completed and approved or denied according to ADAP policies and procedures.
-Percent of ADAP new PWHIV application forms that were correctly completed during the quarter.
-N: Number of ADAP new PWHIV applications that were correctly completed during the reporting period.
-D: Number of ADAP new PWHIV applications reviewed during the reporting period.
-Internal audit of ADAP new PWHIV applications.
+ADAP will conduct an internal audit of new applications quarterly to determine if the applications and recertifications are completed and approved or denied according to ADAP policies and procedures.
+Percent of ADAP new application forms that were correctly completed during the quarter.
+N: Number of ADAP new applications that were correctly completed during the reporting period.
+D: Number of ADAP new applications reviewed during the reporting period.
+Internal audit of ADAP new applications.